atieh-ameri/Virtual_Tryon_HDVITON/README.md

->This repository have used teh following resources.
-Please refer to the following links for further information:
+>This repository have used the following resources.
+Please refer to the following links for further information and original paper:
 > Paper: https://arxiv.org/abs/2103.16874<br>
 > Project page: https://psh01087.github.io/VITON-HD